Update: Ryerson University’s readiness plan to welcome international students

 There are many things to consider before you begin your studies in Canada.
 This pre-arrival checklist will help you get ready.

-If you are exempt from the travel restrictions and are able to travel to Canada, please make copies of all your documents and make a list of all your valuable items just in case they get lost or stolen.
+If you are travelling to Canada, please make electronic and/or paper copies of all your important documents and keep them in your carry on baggage.
+It is a good idea to make a list of all your valuable items just in case they get lost or stolen.

 Other Important Items: